ayraiam/smorfs_amps_predict/README.md

 ABOUT
 -----
-smorfs_amps_predict is a lightweight, reproducible pipeline for Oxford Nanopore shotgun metagenomic data, providing a robust backbone for downstream smORF and antimicrobial peptide (AMP) discovery.
+smorfs_amps_predict is a lightweight, reproducible pipeline for Oxford Nanopore shotgun metagenomic data, providing a modular, HPC-native framework for reproducible smORF and antimicrobial peptide (AMP) discovery.

 The pipeline combines:
   1) Read-level quality control and diagnostics (safe, read-only by default)